gingers-have-souls/dotfiles/README.md

 - polybar (the nice looking thing at the top of the screen)
 - xwallpaper
 - xorg-xbacklight (for screen brightness)
-- xss-lock (screensaver that locks the screen when suspend is entered)
 - slock (screen locker)
 - pulseaudio (for volume control)
 - rofi (application launcher and window switcher, also used for the emojisearch script)